Miss Amelia Lands a Duke

 Not a lady, but a servant.
 A servant with the diction of a lady.
 Definitely an upper servant.
 And, he wasn’t sure if it was the summer night, or the fact that his cock was reminding him it had been a while, but he found her voice sultry and almost… melodic.
 He could listen to her speak all night long.

 “I should have taken that into consideration before accepting her offer—no matter that she’s the only relative I have now.
 And while that might be water under the bridge, the thing to do now is leave.
 Get as far away from her as fast as I possibly can because….”
 Finally she rounded the corner and came into the clearing and he got his first look at the voluptuous body that housed that sensual voice.
 She was in mourning garb but it far from detracted from her looks.
-Rather the opposite, with remarkable green-gray eyes under arched brows the color of autumn leaves.
-Her light brown hair was coiled into a loose, heavy knot atop her head, and with the few wisps that had escaped Cav knew it was curly as well.
+Rather the opposite, she had remarkable green-gray eyes under arched brows the color of autumn leaves.
+Her light brown hair was coiled into a loose, heavy knot atop her head, and with the few wisps that had escaped, Cav knew it was curly as well.
 He had a fleeting image of waist length curls fanned across his pillows and he fought the stirring sensations in his breeches.

 She was simply breathtaking.
 They stared at each other for what seemed minutes, though he was sure it was just a few seconds.